GamerSoft24/Software/Programs.md

 ### NodeMCU/ESP8266EX:

 1 -> Robotic Halloween Skull (robotic halloween skull.ino): A code for a halloween programmed human life-size skull using C++ for a NodeMCU ESP8266EX Board that controls LED lights and a gesture sensor to change LED patterns. ***This program requires Arduino IDE!***

+## BatchSoft:

+### UAC Windows:

+1 -> UAC Bypass (uac bypass.bat): Drag a file/installer with the security shield tag over "uac bypass.bat" and wait for command to complete and the file/installer will open without prompting the UAC window.
+Be aware that some files/installers will not be able to open in this way due to an administrator opening requirement.

+2 -> Encrypted UAC Bypass (encrypted uac bypass.bat): Use this if UAC Bypass (uac bypass.bat) is detected by the Windows Firewall/Defender as a virus.
+Same instructions.